 - Maintenance testing is conducting annually or once every three years as part of an overall substation inspection, and along with electrical tests includes a thorough cleaning, substation inspection, wire replacement and troubleshooting.
 Unplanned outages are commonly caused by meters, relays, busses and racking mechanisms, parts which a maintenance test should be analyzing.
 Site Acceptance Tests (SATs) will be performed as a kind of initial maintenance testing, evaluating the electrical compatibility of the parts in a system, this time on a live grid.

-The key components of substations, are transformers, circuit breakers and protective relays.
+Transformers, circuit breakers and protective relays, the essential components of substations, each require distinct types of instruments to test them.
 A transformer reduces the power flowing into a substation and a circuit breaker will safely switch off the power during shortages or other dangerous energy fluctuations.
 Relay systems trip circuit breakers when faults are detected.

 A transformer converts a generally high input to a lower output, transforming a primary current into a secondary current of an appropriate power level for sending the current into the residential and commercial worlds.
 Transformer testing verifies the important qualities of a transformer, notably that the output, or secondary current, requires precise amplitude, polarity and phase for accurate protection and controlled metering.
 Measuring the phase and ratio displacement, magnetization curve and winding resistance are a few other factors transformer testing will reveal.